ric9176/CV/README.md

 ## Education

+#### Oxford Saïd Business School (2020) - Executive Leadership Program

+- A refined understanding of leadership purpose and how to align it with organizational purpose
+- Frameworks and leadership skills needed to overcome modern workplace challenges and manage teams effectively
+- Strategies for driving change and preparing organisations for the future
+- Guidance from leading industry experts and Oxford Saïd faculty

 #### Makers Academy (Nov 2015 to Feb 2016)

 - Intensive 12-week course at Europe's leading Web Developer bootcamp
+- Industry best practice, focus on agile, XP and TDD methodologies, working with OOP frameworks and languages.
-- Weekly paired-programming curriculum with individual weekend challenges
+- Weekly paired-programming project based curriculum with individual weekend challenges

 #### University of Madrid (2008-2013) (Universidad Complutense de Madrid)